binance-chain/docs-site/docs/get-extra-data-from-fullnode.md

 You can customize the version of `kafka broker` in `app.toml`.
 The default value is `v2.1.0`:

+> The recommended version 2.1.0 and the minimal version is 0.8.2.0

 ```
 kafkaVersion = "2.1.0"
 ```